All-College Degree Requirements

 3. Benefiting from the support provided to help community members meet those demands.

-We also require that a student be enrolled for two of the three semesters immediately prior to graduation under direct supervision (including abroads, but not internships) of Principia faculty or staff to ensure that:
+We require that a student be enrolled for two of the three semesters immediately prior to graduation under direct supervision (including abroads, but not internships) of Principia faculty or staff to ensure a full Principia experience.

 Foundations of Character & Community Seminar